Lukas-0426/Lukas-0426/README.md

-- Hi, I’m Lukas Jones, currently a Undergraduate student in computer sciecne at Penn State -Im currently intrested in full stack development and expanding my skills in project developemnet and general programming -my email for any inquries is LQJ5169@psu.edu
+- Hi, I’m Lukas Jones, currently a jr software developer at NGC, and trying to figure out what personal projects to work on!

 <!---
 Lukas-0426/Lukas-0426 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.